nodeSolidServer/NSS2CSS/README.md

   - The username changes from `alice` to `alice@users.css.pod` (configurable)
   - The password remains the same
 - Copies the contents of each NSS pod to the corresponding CSS pod
-- Performs 2 tests per pod
+- Performs 3 HTTP tests per pod
   - Access the profile document (assumed public)
   - Access the inbox (assumed private)
+  - Access the /robots.txt (no a default in CSS)

 ## License
 ©2023 Ruben Verborgh – MIT License